 USAID’s Approach to Reducing Ocean Plastics

 Stopping plastic pollution at the source is the most effective way to address this challenge.
-The majority of plastic ocean debris comes from rapidly urbanizing coastal cities in the developing world — where waste management systems, infrastructure, and governments struggle to keep pace with growing populations and increasing amounts of waste.
+The majority of plastic ocean debris comes from rapidly growing cities and towns along rivers and coastal areas in the developing world — where waste management systems, infrastructure, and governments struggle to keep pace with growing populations and increasing amounts of waste.

 The 2018 Save our Seas Act encourages U.S. agencies to work with countries that discharge the largest amounts of solid waste into our oceans and find new, innovative ways to manage, reduce, and reuse plastic waste.
 In response, USAID is leveraging its extensive networks, expertise, and global experience to improve waste management, plastic recycling, and opportunities for reuse in cities in key countries that are among the largest contributors to the problem.
 USAID uses a collaborative, cross-sectoral approach in working with cities and local governments, promotes locally-led solutions and women’s economic empowerment, and engages the private sector in addressing the plastic waste challenge.